-These days, I watch very little television—one evening a week at most—and I’m not all that keen about getting invested in a series.
+These days, I don’t watch much television—one evening a week at most—and I’m not keen on getting invested in a series.
 But when Alex came home for Christmas, she asked me to watch the first couple of episodes with her and I was hooked.
-Breaking Bad has become my favourite series of all time.
-The plot, the character development, the wry humour and the sheer number of “Oh sh*t!” moments are incredible.
+Breaking Bad has become one of my favourite series of all time.
+The plot, the character development, the wry humour and the sheer number of “Oh shit!” moments are incredible.

 As I am always looking for different ways to come up with lessons on public speaking and presentations, I thought, why not have a little fun with Breaking Bad?

 Caveat: This post would run far too long if I had to explain every situation below in detail, so I will assume that readers are familiar with the show and the characters.

 Warning: If you have not seen the show and are planning to watch, this post contains spoilers.
 Proceed with caution!